downfa11/cursus/docs/user-guide/README.md

 # Next Steps

-Now that you have go-broker running, you can:
+Now that you have cursus running, you can:

 - Configure the broker - Learn about [configuration options in Configuration](./configuration.md)
 - Create topics and publish messages - See [Running the Broker for basic operations](../core/server.md)